agorischek/elementory/README.md

 Grab the source from [here](https://raw.githubusercontent.com/agorischek/sculptjs/master/sculpt.min.js) and toss it in your project.

-Just pass an object into `sculpt()`, including an `element` property for the HTML tag and `content` property for the display text.
+Just pass an object into `sculpt()`, including an `element` property for the HTML tag and a `content` property for the display text.
 All other properties will be added to the HTML element as attributes.

 So this:
 ```js